Pages

 global component ConfirmModal {

-state callback : Function(Promise(Never, Void)) = Promise.never
+state callback : Function(Promise(Void)) = Promise.never

 state message : String = ""